SethRobertson/GitBestPractices/0main.md

 that you can understand how you broke something.

-People resist this out of some sense that this is ugly, limits `git-bisect`ion functionality, confusing to observers, and might lead to accusations of stupidity.
+People resist this out of some sense that this is ugly, limits `git-bisect`ion functionality, is confusing to observers, and might lead to accusations of stupidity.
 Well, I'm here to tell you that resisting this is ignorant.  *Commit Early And Often*.
 If, after you are done, you want to pretend to the outside world that your work sprung complete from your mind into the repository in utter perfection